Photo of Delaney Hady. Photographed on 35mm film.

 Why film?

-Film photographs are one of a kind and is close to my heart.
+Film photographs are one of a kind and very close to my heart.
 I started my journey in photography at the ripe age of 8.
 In college, I spent a lot of time in the dark room (where you develop and enlarge negatives into prints).
 I can still smell the chemicals now!
-All of the images in the grid above are film photographs!
+All of the images in the grid above (and most throughout my website) are film photographs!
 Each image is unique.
-Film has become one of my favorite aspects of my business-- I don't think I would still be in the wedding industry if I didn't implement 35mm and 120 film into my craft.
+Film has become one of my favorite aspects of my business-- I don't think I would still be in the wedding industry if I didn't implement 35mm and medium format film into my craft.
 If you are looking for perfection, it might not be me, but what you see above is real moments in time, captured intentionally, with a lot of care.

 Photo of a bride and her attendants celebrating together at UNION 828 in Kansas City, MO.

-i'm in the business of being a life long learner.
-Every wedding I always learn something new.
+I'm in the business of being a life long learner.
+Every wedding or elopement I learn something new.
 Education is a central value to creating the best experience for my couples.

 My Style